thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/TalesfortheBrave.md

 - We got a zip file which contains a tool that targets Brave browser, inside the zip is a windows PE file
-- Time for dynamic analysis, after using `Process Explorer, Process Monitor` etc I finally checked `WireShark` for network activity because a browser stealer is expected to send the information
+- Time for dynamic analysis, after using `Process Explorer, Process Monitor` etc. I finally checked `WireShark` for network activity because a browser stealer is expected to send the information
-- And a single DNS query popped up : `z0lsc2S65u.htb` which obviously does not exists
+- And a single DNS query popped up : `z0lsc2S65u.htb` which obviously does not exist
 - So I did the following :

 ```